 Fast Facts about Biotin

 Studies show that biotin deficiency is a rare metabolic genetic disorder because vitamin B7 is widely distributed in foods.
-Also, it is possible to be biotin deficient through overconsumption of egg whites for a long period since the protein in the egg whites actually inhibits biotin absorption.
+It is possible to have deficiency of biotin through overconsumption of egg whites since it inhibits biotin absorption.
 Here are the following signs and symptoms of biotin deficiency:

 - Nausea and loss of appetite - Abnormal heart actions - Fatigue and tiredness - Muscle Pain - Hair Loss - Dermatitis - Depression - Pale Skin